alphaXiv/paper-implementations/TinyRecursiveModels/README.md

 - Sudoku (TRM weights): https://huggingface.co/alphaXiv/trm-model-sudoku
 - ARC AGI 1 (TRM attention weights): https://huggingface.co/alphaXiv/trm-model-arc-agi-1

+To evaluate TRM you can use an A100, A10, L40s, or even CPU!
 Single GPU / CPU smoke test (one batch), loads model from HF or local path:

 ```bash
 python scripts/run_eval_only.py \